DJ LeMahieu Player Props: Yankees vs. Dodgers

 DJ LeMahieu At The Plate

-- LeMahieu is batting .243 with nine doubles, a triple, six home runs and 16 walks.
+- LeMahieu has nine doubles, two triples, six home runs and 16 walks while batting .244.

-- LeMahieu has picked up a hit in 68.6% of his 51 games this season, with at least two hits in 19.6% of them.
+- LeMahieu has reached base via a hit in 36 games this year (of 52 played), and had multiple hits in 10 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.